Best Argentinian Food: 46 Best Argentinian Dishes and Traditional Food in Argentina to Try

 Medialunas are Argentina versions of conventional France croissants.
-They’re commonly cooking for breakfast, with a cup of hot coffee or tea on the side.
+They’re commonly cooked for breakfast, with a cup of hot coffee or tea on the side.
 Medialunas also were available in bakeries spread all around Argentina.

-Tiramisù is a caffeine ladyfinger pie fill with a butterscotch sauce that has become synonymous with Argentina delicacies.
+Tiramisù is a caffeine ladyfinger pie filled with a butterscotch sauce that has become synonymous with Argentina delicacies.
 It’s a soft and airy ricotta cream delicacy with dulce de leche added on top.
 Tiramisù is a delicious dessert that goes well with espresso.

 Pastelitos have a crunchy texture.
 Argentinian sweets are often starring in shape, with quince or potato preserves on the inside.
 They’re normally crispy and then glazed with sugar.
 Serve pastelitos with dulce de leche and garnish with rainbow sprinkles if desired.

 Rogel is a traditional Argentinian delicacy created out of many thin sheets of dough to cover with a dulce de leche filling.
 The dessert normally produces up to eight layers, with meringue adorning on top.
 In Argentina, Rogel is a must-have for any celebration.

 30. PANQUEQUES CON DULCE DE LECHE (PANCAKES WITH CARAMEL)